pingcap/docs/tidb-cloud/migration-job.md

 - Currently the migration job feature is only deployed on the us-west-2 region and the EKS provider, which means that the **Migration Job** tab will not be displayed in old clusters created on AWS.

-- If the table to migrated already exists in the target database, TiDB Cloud appends the data to the target table directly.
-If the keys conflict, it will report an error.
+- If the table to migrate already exists in the target database, TiDB Cloud appends the data to the target table directly.
+If the keys conflict, an error is reported.

 - When you delete a cluster, all migration jobs in that cluster are automatically deleted, and the deleted migration jobs are not recoverable.